 by Andy Couturier

-PS: For 2019, I’m building a little curriculum of books and blogs and podcasts.
+For the year ahead, I’m building a little curriculum of books and blogs and podcasts.
 Here’s what I’ve have so far.
 What else should be on it?

 - Tools for Grassroots Activists by Nora Gallagher and Lisa Myers